Skip to main content

 Viewer of the latest fires detected in the world

-The active fire map is a service offered and produced by NASA FIRMS based on data collected by satellites.
-The information captured is processed quickly and made available to the public in a few hours.
-With all this, we can know in a fairly objective way the approximate place where a fire point has occurred and its magnitude.
+The active fire map is a service offered and produced by NASA FIRMS based on the data collected by the MODIS/VIIRS sensors on board the satellites.
+The information collected is processed quickly and made available to the public within a few hours.
+With all this, we can know in a fairly objective way the approximate place where apoint of fire and the magnitude of it.

-NASA's Fire Information Resource Management System (FIRMS) distributes active fire data in near real time, within 3 hours of Moderate Resolution Imaging Spectroradiometer (MODIS) and Array satellite observations. of Visible Infrared Imaging Radiometers (VIIRS).
-MODIS is a sensor that works with a resolution of one pixel per 1km, while VIIRS improves the spatial resolution to 375m and its night performance is much greater.
+NASA's Fires for Resource Management Information System (FIRMS), created by the U.S., distributes active fire data in near real-time, within 3 hours of satellite observation of the Moderate Resolution Imaging Spectroradiometer (MODIS) and Radiometer Arrayof Visible Infrared Imaging (VIIRS).
+MODIS is a sensor incorporated into the TERRA and AQUA satellites, which works with a resolution of one pixel per 1 km.
+Instead, VIIRS goes aboard the NASA/NOAA Suomi National Polar-orbiting Partnership (SNPP), improves spatial resolution to 375 m and its noct performanceurn is much larger.

 More information at: https://earthdata.nasa.gov/firms

-On the other hand, the European Forest Fire Information System (EFFIS) within the Copernicus project of the European Union, collects the data provided by NASA FIRMS and applies methodologies to obtain an improved product.
-In this aspect, a better visualization of the data is obtained and the rapid damage assessment (RDA) is added, obtaining the mapping of the burned areas.
+On the other hand, the European Forest Fire Information System (EFFIS) within the Copernicus project of the European Union, collects the data provided by NASA FIRMS and applies methodologies to obtainan improved product.
+In this aspect a visualization of the data by dates is obtained, filtering possible errors and adds the rapid damage assessment (RDA) obtaining the mapping of the burned areas.

-Information on active fires is normally updated 6 times a day and is available in EFFIS within 2-3 hours after MODIS/VIIRS images are acquired.
+Active fire information is normally updated 6 times a day and is available in EFFIS within 2-3 hours of acquiringmODIS/VIIRS images.

 More information at: https://effis.jrc.ec.europa.eu

-When interpreting the hotspots shown on the map, the following should be taken into account:
+When interpreting the fires shown on the map, the following should be taken into account:

-• The location of the access point on the map is only precise within the spatial precision of the sensor.
+• The location of the hotspot on the mapis only accurate within the spatial accuracy of the sensor.

 • Some fires may be small or obscured by smoke or clouds and go unnoticed.